peilun-he/PDSim/paper.md

 \item[1. ] To provide a simulation tool for the polynomial diffusion model.
 Users can declare all model specifications and parameters.
 The generated data is downloadable.
 \item[2. ] To provide two filtering methods, EKF and UKF, to estimate the futures prices and hidden state variables.
 Currently, there is no filtering toolbox for the polynomial diffusion model.
 \item[3. ] To provide well-designed visualisations.
 That includes the futures prices, the state variables, the estimates of futures prices and state variables, and some downloadable tables.
 Moreover, all these plots are interactive.
 Users can zoom in/out, highlight a specific curve, download these plots, and so on.
 \item[4. ] To provide the estimation errors including root mean squared error (RMSE), mean absolute error (MSE) and mean relative error (MRE).
-These errors are presented in tables and plots.
+These measures are presented in tables and plots.
 \item[5. ] To provide all functions listed above for the Schwartz-Smith model as a comparison.
 \end{itemize}